noorannooran/exams/Game/quiz6.md

 	- difficult to work with
 - e.g. we can't map the surface of the earth without distorting either angles or areas

+### From Quiz
+- Blendtree parameters use float values